arjunghoshal/tmux-restore/README.md

 - Automatically restore sessions on reboot

 ## To Do
-- Save pane command/state for more commands
+- Save running processes and their states
+    - e.g. save venv, save ssh
 - Add configuration option for session file

 ## Set Up